-EECS 536.
+ECE 536.
 Power System Markets & Optimization

 Prerequisite: EECS 463, or permission of instructor or graduate standing.
-Minimum grade of "C".
-(3 credits) This course covers the fundamentals of electric power system markets, including the economic principles they are based upon.
+Minimum grade requirement of "C" for enforced prerequisites.
+(3 credits)

+This course covers the fundamentals of electric power system markets, including the economic principles they are based upon.
 It also covers the optimization methods required to solve planning and operational problems including economic dispatch, optimal power flow, and unit commitment.
 Problems are placed in the context of real electricity markets.
 CourseProfile (ATLAS)

-EECS 537 (APPPHYS 537).
+ECE 537 (APPPHYS 537).
 Classical Optics